-- 1. Display Boards must measure 48 inches wide x 36 inches tall. - a.
-The Douglas County Extension Office sells display boards that are appropriate for project completion for \$5 each. - 2.
-Display Boards must have a label on the back side, upper right-hand corner with the following information: - a.
-Douglas County - b.
-Exhibitor Name - c.
-Project Area - d.
-Class Information - 3.
-Display Board guidelines are provided on the next page.
+- 1. Display Boards must measure 48 inches wide x 36 inches tall.

+- 2. Display boards that are appropriate for project completion are available at the CSU Extension Office Display Boards must have a label on the back side, upper right-hand corner with the following DOUGLAS COUNTY

+- a.
+Douglas County

+- b.
+Exhibitor Name

+- c.
+Project Area